SUMANTH571/Websocket-Toolkit/README.md

 ## Release #2
 This release builds upon the initial framework by defining all public API functions, improving internal dependencies, and ensuring modularity.
 The project is now better structured to prepare for full functionality and documentation in future releases.

+### Release #3

+This release finalizes all core functionalities:
+- **Full implementation** of connection management, message handling, reconnection strategies, and keep-alive mechanisms.
+- **Example and testing** on how to develop applications using WebSocket Toolkit, with unit and integration testing.

 ## Project Architecture

 The project follows a modular design where each core feature (connection management, reconnection logic, message handling, keep-alive mechanism) is defined in its own module.
 Here's a breakdown of the project’s main components: